 All contributions must be submitted through EasyChair.

 • Submission of papers for publication in Lecture Notes in Artificial Intelligence (LNAI): Papers submitted for publication in a volume of Springer’s Lecture Notes series must be written in English and will undergo a double-blind review process.
 Contributions for LNAI may have a maximum length of 12 pages and must follow the format specified in the LNCS guidelines (available in Word and LaTeX2e).
 The submitted paper must describe original research work with solid, well-founded, and demonstrable results in any topic of the conference.
 Publication in LNCS proceedings will be included in the Lecture Notes in Artificial Intelligence series (LNCS/LNAI Home Page).
-Registration of one of the authors and submission of the consent form for publication in LNCS will be required.
+At least one of the authors must register and present the paper at the conference and submit the consent form for publication in LNCS.
 When preparing and submitting your proposal, please take into account the following documents of interest:

 Author guidelinesLNCS Consent to Publish Form

 • Submission of papers for publication in CAEPIA Proceedings: In this case, submitted and accepted papers will be published in the CAEPIA proceedings or in the proceedings of the corresponding federated conference.
 These papers may have a maximum length of 12 pages and must follow the LNCS guidelines (available in Word and LaTeX2e).
 The submitted paper must describe original research with solid, well-founded, and demonstrable results in any topic of the corresponding conference.
-Registration of one author is required.
+At least one of the authors must register and present the paper at the conference.

-• Outstanding already published works (Key Papers): Recent papers published in prestigious journals or forums between 2024 and 2026.
+• Outstanding already published works (Key Papers): Recent papers published in prestigious journals or forums between April 13, 2024 and the submission deadline.
 The goal is to disseminate them among a broad audience of the AI community, providing members of the community the opportunity to learn about works they may not be familiar with and fostering interdisciplinarity.
 Papers must be submitted in LNCS format (available in Word and LaTeX2e) with a maximum length of 4 pages, clearly referencing the previously published work.
-Registration of one author is required.
+At least one of the authors must register and present the paper at the conference.

 • Doctoral Consortium projects: Submission of preliminary doctoral work is encouraged.
 These works will be presented in special sessions during the conference.
 The goal is to promote fruitful discussion between the candidate and the audience.
 These works may have a maximum length of 12 pages and must follow the LNCS guidelines (available in Word and LaTeX2e).
-Submission must be made through the CAEPIA’26 EasyChair page (Doctoral Consortium track).
+The researcher submitting the proposal must register and present it at the conference.
 More information at Doctoral Consortium.

 • Submission of documents for the Frances Allen Award: This award aims to highlight the outstanding work of female students, professors, and researchers to serve as inspiration for future female students in Computer Science studies.
 Each candidate must submit a document of up to 6 pages formatted according to the LNCS guidelines (available in Word and LaTeX2e).
 More information at Frances Allen Award.